Som-Energia/somenergia-jardiner/README.md

 # somenergia-jardiner
-Mending and ternuring of green energy plants
+Mending and nurturing of green energy plants

 ## install dependencies